 Stage 1: WISC IV international test, most reputed test on discovering cognitive abilities of children.

-Stage 4: Interview of the parents with the Project manager
+Stage 4: Interview of the parents with the psychologist counsellor, coach and Project Manager

 Stage 5: Workshop for parents: “The needs of the gifted child.
 What do we do about it?”

 Stage 6: Teambuilding and Motivational interview for the child

 Special note on WISC IV results